preciofishbone/OmniaDocsG2/user-options/quick-search-and-advanced-search/index.rst

 .. image:: advanced-search-border.png

 When conducting an Advanced Search more tabs are available at the top and refiners are available to the left.

+The refiners available depends on what is available in the search result.
 Here's an example:

 .. image:: advanced-search-result.png